GPT-4.1

 Best Use Cases

-Best for enterprise copilots and compatibility-sensitive API systems that still rely on GPT-4.1 behavior.
+Best for enterprise copilots, long-context compatibility work, and API systems that still rely on GPT-4.1 behavior.
 For new default deployments, OpenAI’s GPT-5 family is the more current path.

 Comparisons

-Compared with GPT-5.3, GPT-4.1 is the older general-purpose route in OpenAI’s lineup.
-Compared with GPT-5.4, it is less aligned with the current premium path.
+Compared with GPT-5.2, GPT-4.1 is the older general-purpose route in OpenAI’s lineup.
+Compared with GPT-5.4, it is less aligned with OpenAI’s current premium path.
 Compared with Gemini 2.5 Pro, choice depends on multimodal needs, cost targets, and integration context.